SnigdhaGooty/Gender_recognition_system/README.md

 - Small model: the CNN used is intentionally small — good for quick prototyping but may underperform on real-world variability.
 - Improvements: data augmentation, transfer learning (e.g., MobileNetV2 or EfficientNet), multi-class outputs, evaluation metrics (precision/recall, confusion matrix), calibration, and privacy-aware deployment.

-## Ethics and privacy
-Automatic gender classification can be error-prone and sensitive.
-Use responsibly, obtain consent where required, and consider excluding deployment where it could harm individuals or violate privacy laws.

-## Reproducibility
-- To reproduce training exactly: set random seeds for TensorFlow, NumPy, and Python, use the same versions of libraries, and train on the same dataset splits.
-Notebook currently trains for 15 epochs and saves the resulting model.

-## Contact
-If you want help extending this project (transfer learning, deployment, or dataset audits), open an issue or contact the author.